wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/T/Telekinesis.md

 Depending on whether you target a creature or an object, the spell has the following effects:

 **Creature:**
-The target makes a Strength check against your spell save DC or it is moved up to 30 feet in any direction and restrained (even in mid-air) until the end of your next turn.
+The target makes a Strength check against your spell save DC or it is moved up to 30 feet in any direction and [restrained](#Conditions_restrained) (even in mid-air) until the end of your next turn.
 You cannot move a target beyond the range of the spell.
 On subsequent rounds, you can use your action to attempt to maintain your telekinetic grip on the creature, which may attempt another Strength check.
-\

 **Object:**
-You move the target 30 feet in any direction.
+You move the one object that weighs up to 1,000 pounds 30 feet in any direction.
 If the object is worn or carried by a creature, that creature can make a Strength check against your spell save DC.
 If the target fails, you pull the object away from that creature and can move it up to 30 feet in any direction, but not beyond the range of the spell.